Online Session Locator

 4. Reducing Bias in Interviews with Undergraduate Student Applicants for STEM Research (Work In Progress) [view paper]

-Dr. Jad El Harake (Vanderbilt University) and Prof. Jonathan Ehrman (Department of Biomedical Engineering, Vanderbilt University, Nashville, TN, USA)
+Dr. Jad El Harake (Vanderbilt University), Prof. Jonathan Ehrman (Department of Biomedical Engineering, Vanderbilt University, Nashville, TN, USA), and Katrina L. Leaptrot (Vanderbilt University)

 5. Cultivating Critical Consciousness through Pláticas: Empowering Marginalized Students’ Engineering Identities [view paper]